lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 But these embedded platforms are accessible only by brave PineTime Owners who dare to pry open their watches very carefully...
 And connect a Raspberry Pi (or ST-Link) to the tiny delicate 4-pin SWD port inside (to flash the firmware).

-_What if we could flash any firmware to PineTime from our mobile phone?
+_What if we could flash any firmware to PineTime from our mobile phone...
 Without opening the watch?
-Like this..._
+Something like this..._

 ![Firmware Upgrade over Bluetooth Low Energy for PineTime Smart Watch](https://lupyuen.github.io/images/dfu-flow.png)